Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-designed, with effective informed, misinformed, and fake statements that target the correct answer while misdirecting to the wrong ones.
+The clues are well-crafted, with clear distinctions between informed, misinformed, and fake categories.
+The difficulty is appropriate.

 ---